heisenbrook/udacity-deep-learning-projects/README.md

 3. The third and last part will be about building a simple interactive app with the exported model.

 ### Third project - Text Translation and Sentiment Analysis using Transformers

-The objective of this project is to analyze the sentiment of movie reviews in three different languages - English, French, and Spanish of 3 different datasets, using a pretrained model.
+The third project aims to analyze sentiment in movie reviews across three different languages—English, French, and Spanish—using three distinct datasets.
+A pre-trained model is utilized to classify the sentiment and provide insights into language-specific sentiment trends.

-The output of the project will be a CSV file with a header row that includes column names such as **Title**, **Year**, **Synopsis**, **Review**, **Review Sentiment**, and **Original Language**.
-The Original Language column will indicate the language of the review and synopsis (*en/fr/sp*) before translation.

 ### Fourth project - Face generation with GAN

-This project is about defining and training a Generative Adverserial network on a dataset of faces.
-The goal is to get a generator network to generate and save new images of faces that look as realistic as possible.
+In the fourth project, a Generative Adversarial Network (GAN) is designed and trained on a dataset of facial images.
+The objective is to generate and store new, realistic face images that closely resemble human features.